AriFordsham/GHCWiki/builder.md

 # Setting up a nightly build

-The GHC buildbot builds GHC on various platforms in various different ways each night, runs the test suite and performance benchmarks, and mails the results to the `cvs-ghc@haskell.org` mailing list.
+The GHC builder builds GHC on various platforms in various different ways each night, runs the test suite and performance benchmarks, and mails the results to the `cvs-ghc@haskell.org` mailing list.
 We're always keen to add more build slaves to the setup, especially if you have a platform that doesn't already have a build slave, so if you'd like to join the fun, please let us know at cvs-ghc@….
 If a platform is represented in the nightly builds, it's more likely we'll be able to identify and fix problems specific to that platform quickly.

 ## To create a new build slave